 AARP Hearing Center

-The good news is that changes are underway to help educate family caregivers on the ins and outs of providing care for loved ones.
+The good news is that changes are under way to help educate family caregivers on the ins and outs of providing care for loved ones.
 A new program, designed to improve the quality of life for people with dementia and their unpaid caregivers, is also in the works.
 Its goal is to help those with dementia remain in their homes longer.

 “I feel like I’ve learned all the things on the fly,” says Jessica Guthrie of Fredericksburg, Virginia, who has been caring for her mother for the past 10 years.
-Guthrie was part of a May 20 panel discussion at Arlington’s VHC Health, formerly Virginia Hospital Center, with the head of the Centers for Medicare & Medicaid Services, a health care provider, and AARP’s chief advocacy and engagement officer.
+Guthrie was part of a May 20, 2024, panel discussion at Arlington’s VHC Health, formerly Virginia Hospital Center, with the head of the Centers for Medicare & Medicaid Services, a health care provider, and AARP’s chief advocacy and engagement officer.

-“Caregivers are a vital part of our health care system in doing things like helping with medication management, transportation to appointments, food shopping, bathing and dressing, and getting around the house,” says Chiquita Brooks-LaSure, administrator of the Centers for Medicare & Medicaid Services.
+“Caregivers are a vital part of our health care system in doing things like helping with medication management, transportation to appointments, food shopping, bathing and dressing, and getting around the house,” says Chiquita Brooks-LaSure, now the former administrator of the Centers for Medicare & Medicaid Services.
 “So often caregivers are unseen and unsung heroes.
 We at CMS have tried to make sure that in fulfilling our mission to deliver better health and better health care to all people, that we strengthen our support for caregivers.”

 1. Providers get paid to train family caregivers

 Under a rule that took effect Jan.
-1, doctors, clinical psychologists, nurse practitioners, physical therapists and other health care providers can bill Medicare for time spent training family caregivers.
+1, 2024, doctors, clinical psychologists, nurse practitioners, physical therapists and other health care providers can bill Medicare for time spent training family caregivers.

 Get help.
 Help others